Biological Sciences

 Times/Location

-Christian SchindlerPrerequisites: 1st semester of Introductory Biology, 1 year General Chemistry, and 1st semester Organic Chemistry.
+Gabrielle CorradinoPrerequisites: 1 year of Introductory Biology, 1 year General Chemistry, and 1st semester Organic Chemistry.
 Biochemistry is the study of the chemical processes within organisms that give rise to the immense complexity of life.
 This complexity emerges from a highly regulated and coordinated flow of chemical energy from one biomolecule to another.
 This course serves to familiarize students with the spectrum of biomolecules (carbohydrates, lipids, amino acids, nucleic acids, etc.) as well as the fundamental chemical processes (glycolysis, citric acid cycle, fatty acid metabolism, etc.) that allow life to happen.
+The course will end with a discussion of diseases that have biochemical etiologies.
 In particular, this course will employ active learning techniques and critical thinking problem-solving to engage students in answering the question: how is the complexity of life possible?
-NOTE: While only 1 semester of Organic Chemistry is listed as a pre-requisite, it is highly recommended that you take all of Organic Chemistry beforehand.
+NOTE: While only the 1st semester of Organic Chemistry is listed as a pre-requisite, it is highly recommended that you take all of Organic Chemistry beforehand.

 Course Number